Page created on June 5, 2021. Last updated on May 29, 2022 at 14:16

 Diagnosis and evaluation

-On physical examination uterine enlargement and irregular contour can be palpated, sometimes described as lumpy, bumpy, and enlarged uterus.
+On bimanual examination uterine enlargement and irregular contour can be palpated, sometimes described as lumpy, bumpy, and enlarged uterus.

 If the physical examination is positive, imaging should be performed.
-The first line choice is saline-infusion sonography, which is the ultrasound examination after saline infusion into the uterine cavity.
+The first line choice is saline-infusion sonography, which is the ultrasound examination with continuous saline infusion into the uterine cavity.
+MRI may be used for preoperative evaluation.

-If the patient is symptomatic, we have three options:
+If the patient is symptomatic, we have multiple options:

 - Uterine artery embolization